BilalBashirDEV/EduTech-Hub/README.md

 2. including face recognition with a working web app.

-Should add some CV new features links to analyticsvidhya and getsflair and pyimage search.
+Should add some CV new features links to analyticsvidhya and getsflair and pyimage search. should focus on some CV feature, progress it priority wise taking with full stack web dev.